Sick leave in the United States: U.S. federal legislation

-The Healthy Families Act (HR 2460 / S 1152) would establish a basic workplace mandate of paid sick days so workers can take paid sick days to care for their health or the health of their families.
+Since 2004, the Healthy Families Act (HR 2460 / S 1152) has repeatedly been proposed in Congress.
+It would establish a basic workplace mandate of paid sick days so workers can take paid sick days to care for their health or the health of their families.

 The bill creates a minimum requirement that allows workers to earn up to seven days per year of paid leave to recover from illness, to care for a sick family member, or to seek preventative health care.
 It enables victims of domestic violence, stalking, and sexual assault to take paid time off to recover from incidents and seek assistance from the police or court.
 It also allows people to take time off to care for ill parents and elderly relatives, or to attend diagnostic or routine medical appointments.
 Employers with fewer than 15 workers would be exempt from the law.

 The Healthy Families Act would allow an additional 30 million workers to have access to paid sick leave from their jobs, including 15 million low-wage workers and 13 million women workers.
 If the bill were to become law, 90 percent of all American workers would have access to paid sick days (up from 61 percent currently).

 A version of the bill was first introduced in 2004.
 Each session, it has gained support inside and outside of Congress.
 Congresswoman Rosa DeLauro and Senator Edward Kennedy reintroduced the Healthy Families Act in the 111th Congress in May 2009.
 After Senator Kennedy's death, Senator Chris Dodd became the lead Senate sponsor of the Healthy Families Act.
 The bill currently has 125 co-sponsors in the House and 24 in the Senate.

 The Healthy Families Act was the subject of three hearings in the 111th United States Congress: